Writing and editing are two completely different processes.

 Compare the two following imaginary freelancers:

-- Bob J. who recently started freelance editing and has a small portfolio with 6+ months of experience.
+- Bob J. recently started freelance editing and has a small portfolio with 6+ months of experience.

-- Sarah R. who has been editing for 5+ years; working with major publications and large businesses.
+- Sarah R. has been editing for 5+ years, working with major publications and large businesses.

 Who do you think would do a better job?
 Sarah, of course!

 However, she’s going to charge a pretty penny.
 Her portfolio and expertise make her value shoot up like a rocket.

 That’s why you need to be aware that a freelancer’s portfolio will directly affect how much they charge.